-No. You can choose your destination country, but you must be flexible about where you are placed within that country.
+No. You must be flexible about where you are placed within Norway.
 We make it a priority to place students with host families that closely match your interests and personality.
-For this reason we work first to find a suitable family rather than a destination preference.
+For this reason, we work first to find a suitable family rather than a destination preference.
 We can never guarantee placements in any specific city or region, and we match based on compatibility with the host family.

 This is possible as long as we have a support network in the family’s host community and there is an available nearby host school.

 It is very unlikely you will be placed in a major city.
 A majority of our families live in small to medium sized towns outside of major cities, and it is important you be open-minded to small town life.

 No. We do not change host families based on preferences or location.
 However, if issues arise once you are on the program, we will handle them on a case-by-case basis and may make changes if necessary.